 The market for accounting and financial software and services is highly competitive and rapidly evolving.
 Our competitors vary in size and in the breadth and scope of the products and services they offer.
-We often compete with other vendors of financial automation software such as Trintech.
-We also compete with large, well-established, enterprise application software vendors, such as Oracle, whose Hyperion software contains components that compete with our platform.
+We often compete with other vendors of financial automation software, and we also compete with large, well-established, enterprise application software vendors whose software contains components that compete with our platform.
 In the future, a competitor offering ERP software could include a free service similar to ours as part of its standard offerings or may offer a free standalone version of a service similar to ours.
 Further, other established software vendors not currently focused on accounting and finance software and services, including some of our partners, resellers, and other parties with which we have relationships, may expand their services to compete with us.